orangeduck/Cello/README.md

 }
 ```

 One can also catch multiple objects and then write conditional code based on each.
+Or one can catch all exceptions or any thown object by leaving the specifer list empty.

 ```c
 try {